 The most common types of diabetes are Type 1, Type 2, and Gestational diabetes.

 Type 1 diabetes is an autoimmune condition whereby the body produces no insulin.
-The immune system attacks the body, in a way that beta cells in the pancreas are destroyed and unable to make insulin, causing a severe lack of insulin.
-No one knows for certain why this happens, but the trigger for damaging the cells is likely caused by a viral or other infection.
+The immune system attacks the body, so the beta cells in the pancreas are destroyed.
+Therefore it is unable to make insulin, causing a severe lack of insulin.
+No one knows for certain why this happens, but the trigger is likely caused by a viral or other infection.
 It can happen to anyone and is not caused by anything someone did or didn’t do, or their lifestyle choices.

 Type 2 diabetes develops when the body either does not make enough insulin to meet the body’s needs, or the insulin produced does not function properly.
 This is known as “insulin resistance”.
 The amount of insulin produced by the pancreas is insufficient to respond to the glucose in blood and over time can’t make enough to keep the blood glucose at normal levels.
 As a result, blood glucose level rises.
 Type 2 is often linked to lifestyle choices, being inactive or having a family history of Type 2.